 Buddha certainly says: Know how to sit silently.
 That does not mean that he says: Go on sitting silently forever.
 He is not saying you have to become inactive; on the contrary, it is only out of silence that action arises.
 If you are not silent, if you don’t know how to sit silently, or stand silently in deep meditation, whatsoever you go on doing is reaction, not action.
 You react.

 Somebody insults you, pushes a button, and you react.
-You are angry, you jump on him — and you call it action?
-It is not action, mind you, it is reaction.
-He is the manipulator and you are the manipulated.
+You are angry, you jump on him — the manipulator and you are the manipulated.
 He has pushed a button and you have functioned like a machine.
 Just like you push a button and the light goes on, and you push the button and the light goes off — that’s what people are doing to you: they put you on, they put you off.

 Somebody comes and praises you and puffs up your ego, and you feel so great; and then somebody comes and punctures you, and you are simply flat on the ground.
 You are not your own master: anybody can insult you and make you sad, angry, irritated, annoyed, violent, mad.
 And anybody can praise you and make you feel at the heights, can make you feel that you are the greatest — that Alexander the Great was nothing compared to you.